Experimental tests on the lifetime Asymmetry: Abstract

 \section{Abstract}

 The experimental test problem of the left-right polarization-dependent lifetime asymmetry is discussed.
-It is shown that the existing experiments cannot demonstrate the lifetime asymmetry to be either correct or wrong after analyzing the measurements on the neutron, the muon and the tau lifetime, as well as the $g-2$ experiment.
-We point out emphatically that the measurements of the left-right cross section asymmetry in the neutral weak current processes mediated by $Z^0$ exchange have already indirectly demonstrated the lifetime asymmetry.
-We have proposed some possible experiments which might directly test the lifetime asymmetry.
+It shows that the existing experiments cannot demonstrate the lifetime asymmetry to be right or wrong after analyzing the measurements on the neutron, the muon and the tau lifetime, as well as the $g-2$ experiment.
+However, It is pointed out emphatically that the SLD and the E158 experiments, the measurements of the left-right integrated cross section asymmetry in $Z$ boson production by $e^+e^-$ collisions and by electron-electron M{\o}ller scattering, can indirectly demonstrate the lifetime asymmetry.
+In order to directly demonstrate the lifetime asymmetry, we propose some possible experiments on the decays of polarized muons.
+The precise measurement of the lifetime asymmetry could have important significance for building a muon collider, also in cosmology and astrophysics.
+It would provide a sensitive test of the standard model in particle physics and allow for exploration of the possible $V+A$ interactions. \\[0.3 cm] PACS numbers: 12.15.$-$y, 11.30.Er, 12.38.Qk, 13.35.Bv \\[0.2 cm] Keywords: Electroweak interactions, Parity asymmetries, Experimental tests, Decays of muons